ChatScript/ChatScript/WIKI/Practicum-ControlFlow.md

 The next fact acts similarly, but adding to lists is the simple add to head of list.
 That means the subject list for x has the second fact first and the first fact second. ^query walks one of these lists (depending on the query) to get facts to consider.
-When you loop thru them, if you want them in order of creation, you next to use ^last to get the oldest fact. ^first and ^next will always get the most recent facts first.
+When you loop thru them, if you want them in order of creation, you need to use ^last to get the oldest fact. ^first and ^next will always get the most recent facts first.

 Expecting a failure to terminate a loop DOES NOT WORK with JSON arrays, because JSON data accesses don't fail, they just return null when they run out.
 So below will execute the full loop limit as long as $_array is a JSON array, whether or not it has any values and whether or not those values are JSON